ZFEbHVUE/Batocera-CRT-Script/README.md

  - dmanlcf's work on keeping up to date for the 15khz patches for Batocera.

 ### Contributors
- - Sirmagb  (Thx for your CRT.sh geomtry tool)
+ - Sirmagb  (Thx for your CRT.sh geomtry tool idea)
- - yavimaya (Thx for contribution)
+ - yavimaya (Thx for your code contribution)

 ### Testers
  - GecKoTDF